CNET logo Why You Can Trust CNET

 The New Jersey-based company has been around since 2009, "which may not sound like a very long time," the company's vice president of sales, Chad Crescibene, told me.
 "But in the solar industry it might as well make us a senior citizen."

-He notes that Momentum is also the relatively rare solo solar company, meaning it's been dedicated to solar installations from its inception rather than a roofing or HVAC company that simply added solar to a broader portfolio of adjacent services offered.
+He notes that Momentum is also a relatively rare solo solar company, meaning it's been dedicated to solar installations from its inception rather than a roofing or HVAC company that simply added solar to a broader portfolio of adjacent services offered.

 "We do all facets of a solar project, so it's not like we Frankenstein it together," Crescibene said.

-In other words, Momentum works with customers to design the ideal solar system for their needs and gets it permitted by local authorities, and then the company's employees do the field installation.
+In other words, Momentum works with customers to design the ideal solar system for their needs and gets it permitted by local authorities and then the company's employees do the field installation.

-Momentum scores around the middle of the companies we've reviewed so far.
-It scored high for the panels and inverters it offers.
-We also gave it top marks for its workmanship warranty and customer care scores.
-It fell below our standards for price transparency (which is true for most of the companies we've reviewed).
-We also wish it offered a few more battery options and a longer warranty against leaks in your roof (another industrywide shortcoming, in our view).
-We also like that all of Momentum's installation teams are in house and not subcontractors.
-However, this isn't reflected in our scoring methodology at this time.
+It fell below our standards for price transparency (which is true for most of the companies we've reviewed) and we wish it offered a few more battery options and a longer warranty against leaks in your roof (another industrywide shortcoming, in our view).

 Keep in mind that CNET has not actually gone through the full ordering, design and installation process with Momentum or other solar companies.
 We rely instead on publicly available information, speaking with the company and our knowledge of the broader market.